-In my previous blog post I mentioned I was lucky enough to listen in to a much sought after webinar given by the Reading Ape.
+In my previous blog post I mentioned I was lucky enough to listen to a much-sought-after webinar given by the Reading Ape.
 Well, I came away with another rethink:

 “Spelling helps reading more than reading helps spelling,” the Reading Ape explained.
 This is based on the research and work of Perfetti, and is supported by robust research.

 But, wait a minute – I always thought that it was the other way round: what I needed to do was focus on teaching my pupils to read.
-Once reading had taken off, and they would be exposed to words repeatedly through their reading, and as a result, their spelling would improve.
+Once reading had taken off, they would be exposed to words repeatedly through their reading and, as a result, their spelling would improve.
 The assumption was that spelling will come, once reading takes off.
 Apparently, reading NEEDS spelling in order to take off!

 The reason why spelling helps children learning to read is because it enables the brain to develop an efficient ‘orthographic processing’ system which identifies ‘legitimate’ letter patterns and links sound/letter bonds within words at a subconscious level, and at great speed.
-Learning to encode (spelling) consolidates and supports learning to decode (read).
-If you think about it, it makes sense because when you encode you build distinct building blocks within words, one distinct grapheme next to another, consolidating sound/spelling within each block.
+Learning to encode (spell) consolidates and supports learning to decode (read).
+If you think about it, it makes sense because when you encode you build distinct building blocks within words, one distinct grapheme next to another, consolidating the sounds/spellings within each block.

 What are the implications for our teaching?